-No Coincidence, No Story (2013) [Paper]: Scale is a key feature of modern financial markets. e.g., even if you are absolutely certain that some group of stocks is mispriced somewhere in the market, you still have to start with some idea about where to look.
+No Coincidence, No Story (2014) [Paper, R&R]: Even if you are absolutely certain that some group of stocks is mispriced somewhere in the market, you still have to start with some idea about where to look.
 The problem of choosing ahead of time which groups of stocks are worth analyzing is a cognitive control problem, and this paper proposes that it has first order asset pricing implications.
 I proceed in steps.
 First, to fix ideas I write down an asset pricing model where arbitrageurs face a cognitive control problem.
 Asset values are the sum of many attribute-specific shocks.
 As the market grows large the number of attribute groupings grows exponentially faster than the number of stocks, so pricing errors might persist because arbitrageurs can’t exhaustively search through every single attribute.
 Next, I show that only analyzing attributes which display a coincidence—i.e., attributes with or more stocks in the top or bottom past returns—is a good heuristic solution to this cognitive control problem.
 Moreover, it is a strategy that is only useful in this context, so trading on coincidences is a tell-tale sign of a cognitive control problem.
 Finally, I give empirical evidence of trading on coincidences.
 I find that stocks from an industry that realized a positive coincidence over the previous quarter have higher abnormal returns in the subsequent month than stocks from an industry that realized a negative coincidence.
 Industries where stock has returns in the top and another stock has returns ranked somewhere between th and th display no such pattern.
 This effect is not explained by momentum effects, market frictions, or large to small stock cross-autocorrelation.

-Misinformed Speculators and Mispricing in the Housing Market (2013, w/ Chris Mayer) [Paper, Slides]: This paper uses transactions-level deeds records to examine how out-of-town second house buyers contributed to mispricing in the housing market.
-We document that out-of-town second house buyers behaved like misinformed speculators and drove up both house price and implied-to-actual rent ratio (IAR) appreciation rates in cities like Phoenix, Las Vegas, and Miami in the mid 2000s.
-Our analysis has parts.
-First, we give evidence that out-of-town second house buyers behaved like misinformed speculators.
-Compared to local second house buyers, out-of-town second house buyers had worse exit timing (i.e., were likely misinformed) and were also less able to consume the dividend from their purchase (i.e., were likely speculators).
-Second, we show that increases in out-of-town second house buyer demand predict increases in future house price appreciation rates and IAR appreciation rates.
-A increase in the fraction of sales made to out-of-town second house buyers is associated with a increase in house price appreciation rates and a increase in IAR appreciation rates over the course of the next year in that city.
-Third, we address the issue of reverse causality using a novel econometric strategy.
-The key insight is that an increase in the fundamental value of owning a second house in Phoenix is a common shock to the investment opportunity set of all potential second house buyers.
-If changes to fundamentals were driving both price dynamics as well as out-of-town second house buyer demand, we would expect to see large jumps in house price and IAR appreciation rates preceded by increases in out-of-town second house buyer demand from across the country.
-The data do not display this symmetric response, and are thus inconsistent with reverse causality.
+Misinformed Speculators and Mispricing in the Housing Market (2014, w/ Chris Mayer) [Paper, Slides, NBER Digest]: This paper employs transactions-level data to examine the contribution of out-of-town second house buyers to mispricing in the housing market.
+Our analysis has three parts.
+First, we show that out-of-town second house buyers behaved like misinformed speculators, mistiming their buying and selling decisions relative to local second house buyers.
+This behavior was concentrated around peaks in the most overpriced markets.
+Second, we show that increases in the share of out-of-town second house buyer purchases predict increases in future house price and IAR ratio (ratio of implied-to-actual rents) appreciation rates.
+A increase in the fraction of sales made by out-of-town second house buyers is associated with a increase in house price appreciation rates and a increase in IAR appreciation rates over the course of the next year in that city.
+Finally, we show that our results are unlikely to be the consequence of reverse causality using a novel econometric strategy.
+Our key insight is that an increase in the fundamental value of owning a second house in a particular market is a common shock to the investment opportunity set of all potential second house buyers and should illicit a common response.
+By contrast, we find that potential second house buyers from across the country do not increase their demand for a particular market in unison, and increases in demand from second house buyers living in larger markets have larger impacts on future house price and IAR ratio appreciation rates in Phoenix than similar demand shocks from smaller markets.
 We conclude by discussing both the economic magnitudes of out-of-town second house buyer flows and the broader applicability of our econometric approach.

 Work in Progress